Skip to content

 Kabir is a weaver, but his slippers are torn.

-SW: Kinyozi hajinyoi.
+Swahili: Kinyozi hajinyoi.

 A barber does not shave himself.